dan1el789/OperatingSystem/memory/memory-management/README.md

 **What are the problems when using systems without memory abstraction?**

 Under these  conditions,  it  was  not possible  to  have  two  running  programs  in  memory at  the  same time.
 If the first  program  wrote  a  new  value  to,  say,  location  2000,  this  would  erase  whatever  value  the  second  program  was  storing  there.
-NoUiing  would  work and  both programs would crash  almost immediately
+NoUiing  would  work and  both programs would crash  almost immediately *page 174*

 **Explain static relocation and why it is not a general solution for executing multipleprograms on systems without memory abstraction?**